Analysis of adaptive two-grid finite element algorithms for linear and nonlinear problems: Numerical experiment

 In Test 1, we compare the Algorithm \ref{algo3} to the regular adaptive method (see Algorithm \ref{algo3:regular}) as well as the two-grid algorithm \cite{xu1996two}.
-Besides, the last three terms on the right-hand side of \eqref{thm:conv4.1:est} are verified to be very small ($10^{-3}$ magnitude) compared to $H^1$ error ($10^{-1}$ magnitude) as tested below (see Remark \ref{rem:addtest}); In Test 2, Algorithms \ref{algo3} and \ref{algo5} are compared based on the convergence rates and higher-order terms.
+Besides, the last three terms on the right-hand side of \eqref{thm:conv4.1:est} are verified to be very small ($10^{-3}$ magnitude) compared to $H^1$ error ($10^{-1}$ magnitude) as tested below (see Remark \ref{rem:addtest}).
+In Test 2, Algorithms \ref{algo3} and \ref{algo5} are compared based on the convergence rates and higher-order terms.
+In Test 3, Algorithms \ref{algo3} and \ref{algo3:regular}) are compared for a semi-linear PDE with a $tanh$ profile solution.

 \paragraph{Test 1} In this test, we choose the domain to be $\Omega=[-1,1]\times[-1,1]$ and the exact solution to be $u=\sin\pi x\sin\pi y$, and consider the following semi-linear PDEs (see \cite{feng2014analysis, xu2016convex} for more numerical examples of semi-linear PDEs)